solarwinds/apm-python/README.md

 ## Documentation

-Online documentation on SolarWinds APM features, configuration, and more is coming soon.
+Online documentation on SolarWinds APM features, configuration, and more is available at https://documentation.solarwinds.com/en/success_center/observability/default.htm#cshid=app-add-python-agent